selcukgoktas/SalesforceDeveloperTraining/README.md

 You will see the parameters section when you are drag and drop this component into the lightning page.
 Difference with **AURA9** is there is a picklist which show all salesforce objects.
 This component is a detailed apex file.

+### AURA11 - Lightning Data Service - 1
+After deployment you should open AURA10 application and click preview button or You can add this component into the lightning page with app builder by drag and drop this component.
+We suggest that use this component into the lightning page.
+You will not see any client controller or apex controller but you will see that there is a huge job to create account or update.
+This a kind of standard controller in visualforce.